 „Those who buy the ads love seeing themselves or their company logo in the big outdoors.“– anonymous media seller

 Well done Led by Donkeys, grab them by the ego.
-In light of their civic engagement, I don’t want to hear others who are too busy chasing their own tail, with carrots of limited time or money as the meaning of life, complain that you can’t make a difference.
+In light of their civic engagement, I don’t want to hear others who are too busy chasing their own tail, as carrot hunters with limited time or spiritual deep divers who think money coupled with business models is the meaning of life, complain that you can’t make a difference.